StrangeBeeCorp/docs/docs/thehive/installation/activate-license.md

 &nbsp;

+## How to activate your license

+!!!
+Note
+    This procedure applies to both Community and Gold/Platinum licenses.

-### 6. Retrieve the Challenge from Your TheHive Instance
+### 1. Retrieve the Challenge from Your TheHive Instance

 Open your TheHive instance in a new browser tab, navigate to **Admin > Platform Management > License Management**, and click **"Update the current license"** to display the challenge.